 When it comes to tipping waiters & waitresses … This service is normally included in the price, but that doesn’t mean you can´t give a tip to a professional & friendly one (preferably in cash).

-Concerning language, more and more Frenchmen & -women in the tourist sector speak English.
+Concerning language.
+More and more Frenchmen & -women in the tourist sector attend tourists in English.
 That doesn’t mean they always do so automatically.
 The best tip we can give you is to learn a little bit of French.
 At least to be able to order a drink or a snack.
 Surely, it will be appreciated, and help you to enjoy Paris even more.
 You would be surprised what a simple “Bonjour” or “Merci” can do.

 Other THINGS TO DO in Paris, France